How we use your information

 Visitors to our websites

 When someone visits our websites we use a third-party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.
-We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.
-If we do want to collect personally identifiable information through our website, we will be up front about this.
+We do not make, and do not allow Google to make any attempt to find out the identities of those visiting our website.
+If we do want to collect personally identifiable information through our website, we will inform you.
 We will make it clear when we collect personal information and will explain what we intend to do with it.

 People who contact us via social media

-We use the following social media platforms: Facebook, Instagram, Twitter and LinkedIn.
+We use social media platforms including but not limited to - Facebook, Instagram, X, YouTube, Threads and LinkedIn.
 If you send us a private or direct message via any of these social media platforms it will be stored by the provider and will not be shared with any other organisations.
 The information we collect may depend on the privacy settings you have with the social media platform, so please review the privacy statement policy of the applicable social media platform.

 People who email us